Rex-Mao/Rex-Mao.github.io/source/_posts/Charset-Encoding.md

 ```

 ## Relationship
-Every charset maybe contain one and more encodings, like Unicode.
+Every charset maybe contain one or more encodings, like Unicode.
 Unicode charset has utf-8, utf-16, ucs-2 encodings.